-I highly recommend this Factory links bearing and seal set, and they go for about $20 HERE if you don’t have yours yet.
+I highly recommend this Factory Links bearing and seal set, and they go for about $20 on Amazon if you don’t have yours yet.
 (It looks like Factory Links are unavailable right now, so I linked to another brand I trust).

-The grease I will be using is general purpose automotive grease from the 1980s, and you can get yours from your grandpa’s garage or get some sweet Lithium high-pressure Maxima Racing Grease.
+The grease I will be using is general-purpose automotive grease from the 1980s, and you can get yours from your grandpa’s garage or get some sweet Lithium high-pressure Maxima Racing Grease.

 It always helps to know what you’re working on before you get to it, so make sure to see how your front hub works before you start on the bearings.

-Unlike the rear wheel, you can start with either side of the front wheel hub.
-In this walk through, I will start with the left bearing.
+- Unlike the rear wheel, you can start with either side of the front wheel hub.
+In this walkthrough, I will begin with the left bearing.

 Front Wheel Bearing Removal